ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 ## Definition

-To add _offset-based_ pagination capabilties to our fields we have to add the `UseOffsetPaging` middleware.
+To add _offset-based_ pagination capabilities to our fields we have to add the `UseOffsetPaging` middleware.

 <ExampleTabs>
 <Annotation>